 In a previous blog post, “DC’S EARLIEST LOGOS,” I considered who might have designed the logos from the beginnings of the company in 1935 starting with NEW FUN and continuing through titles like NEW COMICS, MORE FUN, the landmark DETECTIVE COMICS in 1937, ACTION COMICS in 1938 and a revamped ADVENTURE COMICS the same year.
 This series of articles continues that study for another 11 years, during which time only 50 new titles began.
 That seems a small number today, but for the first half of the 40s, World War Two kept paper in short supply, and launching new titles was difficult.
 Growth at the company known in the 1940s as National Comics was slow, and many of the new titles were actually put out by a sister company, All-American Comics, begun in 1939.
 And before you ask, I’ve decided to run all the logos in grayscale, as I think it allows one to focus better on the design elements.

 National’s main owner was Harry Donenfeld, with his partner Jack Liebowitz also holding a financial share, and possibly Paul Sampliner, the head of Independent News, their distribution company.
 All-American was begun by M.C.
 Gaines, already involved in comics reprinting newspaper strips since 1933, who came to Donenfeld for financial backing.
 Donenfeld agreed, but only if his partner Jack Liebowitz was made a partner in the new business.
-All-American set up shop at 225 Lafayette Street in downtown Manhattan, a 20 minute drive away from National’s offices at 480 Lexington (maybe less if you took the subway).
-For the most part, the sister companies employed their own staffers and freelance writers and artists, at least until they physically merged in 1945, though many All-American comics covers included National’s circular “DC” logo, and there were close ties between them, as we’ll see.
+All-American set up shop at 225 Lafayette Street in downtown Manhattan, a 20 minute ride away from National’s offices at 480 Lexington (maybe less if you took the subway).
+For the most part, the sister companies employed their own staffers and freelance writers and artists, at least until they physically merged in 1946, though many All-American comics covers included National’s circular “DC” logo, and there were close ties between them, as we’ll see.

 Beginning our study in 1939, National’s two huge successes were Superman and Batman.
 Superman had been the lead feature in the anthology title ACTION COMICS since his debut in 1938, and in 1939, National issued a new title, SUPERMAN, filled with stories about that character.
 The co-creator and original artist of Superman was Joe Shuster.
 Joe was doing much of the art, and all the covers for Superman’s appearances, and the first image above shows his logos for issues 1 and 2 of the new SUPERMAN title.
 Generally in magazine production, a logo is designed for the first issue of a new publication, and then photographic prints or photostats are made to use on later issues, but Joe Shuster was redrawing his Superman logo nearly every time.
 The logo he drew for issue 2 was used again on issue 3.